 When your child is ill, please contact the school to let us know he or she won't be attending that day.
-It is important to remember that schools are required to exclude students with certain illnesses from school for periods of time as identified in state rules.
-For example, if your child has a fever over 100 degrees, he or she must stay out of school until fever free for 24 hours without fever-reducing medications.
-In addition, students with diarrheal illnesses must stay home until they are diarrhea free without diarrhea-suppressing medications for at least 24 hours.
-A full list of conditions for which the school must exclude children can be obtained from the school nurse.
+It is important to remember that schools must exclude students with certain illnesses from school for periods of time as identified in state rules.